-First and foremost, HVV Massachusetts, Inc. ("HVV") has secured ownership of an expansive list of cannabis genetics (marijuana stains/cultivars), proprietary techniques and formulations.
+Happy Valley has raised \$60MM to date via two Private Placement Memorandums with the funding being invested in Massachusetts, which is home to the first East Coast Adult Use market.
+First and foremost, HVV has secured ownership of an expansive list of cannabis genetics (marijuana stains/cultivars), proprietary techniques and formulations.
 As the cannabis industry continues to expand and becomes more competitive in the coming years, it is paramount that we control our destiny, as we like to say when it comes to genetics, "the power is in the flower".
+The breadth of these genetics enables us to create a comprehensive menu of high-quality and unique products.